kimptoc/wowactivityfeed/readme.txt

 TODO
-- get guild info with members (doesnt seem to come at the mo)
-- web view guild/member details/history
-- get latest/current
 - calculate diffs between char snapshots - store with latest image
-- webpage showing history for char, including details of each snapshot (or first 5...)
 - store diffs ready for rss somewhere, one collection of all changes... filterable by char/guild/etc ?
-- diff db for tests versus web (-test/-dev)
 - rss feed showing level changes for a character

+- webpage showing history for char, including details of each snapshot (or first 5...)

+- switch to mongolab db on appfog

 - in armory load, union registered/loaded items and query armory for them
 - or just drive from registered... what about guild members, register them? or do extra loads?